Seven die as 'separatist' gunmen attack Pakistan Stock Exchange

 A counter-terrorism official told Reuters the attackers were carrying significant quantities of ammunition and grenades in backpacks.
 "We locked ourselves in our offices," said Asad Javed, who works at a brokerage in the stock exchange building, which is in a high-security zone that also houses the head offices of several banks.

-Javed said he was on the ground floor when he heard gunfire and an explosion and people scattered for safety.
-Bukhari said that the attack could not have been carried out without the support of "hostile intelligence agencies" and India's Research and Analysis Wing (RAW) was one of their primary suspects.
+Javed said he heard gunfire and an explosion and people scattered for safety.
+Bukhari said the attack could not have been carried out without the support of "hostile intelligence agencies" and India's Research and Analysis Wing was one of the primary suspects.

 "But at the moment we have to collect evidence to establish the supporters."
 An aide to Pakistan's prime minister on national security matters, Moeed Yusuf, and the country's foreign minister, Shah Mahmood Qureshi, both said the attack was sponsored by hostile foreign elements.

-The account was suspended a short time after the attack.
-Separatists have been fighting for years in resource-rich Balochistan, complaining its gas and mineral wealth is unfairly exploited by Pakistan's richer, more powerful provinces.
+The account was suspended shortly after the attack.
+Separatists have been fighting for years in Balochistan, complaining its gas and mineral wealth is unfairly exploited by Pakistan's richer, more powerful provinces.